 - Company has not been registered as private or public entity

 BMS Auditing will prepare the company liquidation audit report and submit it to the relevant authority where the company is registered.
-We are one of the leading accounting and audit firm.
-For liquidation audit services in UAE, KSA, Qatar, Bahrain, Oman, India, UK and USA, Contact us!
+We are one of the leading accounting and audit firms.
+For liquidation audit services in UAE, KSA, Qatar, Bahrain, Oman, UK and USA, Contact us!